 As we’ve stated before, when valuations are high and returns strong, a list of things to watch is naturally more inclined to focus on potential negatives or things that could disrupt the status quo.
 That doesn’t mean that there isn’t plenty to be optimistic about.
 Unemployment remains low, lower interest rates mean cheaper financing for businesses and individuals, and the exponential rate at which technology is improving and being harnessed is driving innovation and creating opportunities across the globe.

-Contact Brad Swinsburg 404-874-6244 with questions or to learn more about how Smith & Howard Wealth Management serves affluent individuals and their families.
+Contact Brad Swinsburg 404-874-6244 with questions or to learn more about how Smith and Howard Wealth Management serves affluent individuals and their families.

 Explore more information on the third quarter of 2019 by visiting these sites: